Students will:

 (b.)
 Sources are cited according to the specified reference style.

-(15.)
+(c.)
 Cambria Math font, font size of 14, and the Math Equation Editor is used for all Math terms including numbers, arithmetic operations, symbols, variables,

 fractions, formulas, expressions, and equations among others.